preaction/preaction.me/article/yancy-todo/populate-data.markdown

 Now that we have some items in our to-do list, we need to display the list of the things we should do today and allow the user to click to complete things.

 To do that, we first need to figure out which things in our todo list can be done today.
-We created a table for this, todo_log, and now we need to populate that table with things to do.
+We created a table for this, `todo_log`, and now we need to populate that table with things to do.
 For that, we're going to use the DateTime::Event::Recurrence module, and a Mojolicious helper.

 Helpers are little subroutines that are available throughout the Mojolicious application, and are created using the `helper` method of the app.
 Let's create